cse163/book/book_source/source/module-2-data-structures-and-files/lesson-5-data-structures-tuple-set-dict/tuple.md

 ## Why use this?

 So far, it seems like `tuple` s are just `list` s but worse since you can't modify them.
 Again, it's more about what tool is right for the job.
-Sure, you can use a screwdriver as to put a nail in a wall, but sometimes it just makes more sense to use a hammer!
+Sure, you can use a screwdriver to put a nail in a wall, but sometimes it just makes more sense to use a hammer!
 If you know exactly how many elements should go in your data structure, a `tuple` is right for the job!
 While it's not obvious why it's sometimes nice to know that the data in a `tuple` can't change.
 You don't have to worry about passing a `tuple` to a function and that function somehow destroying your data or messing it up.

 `tuple` s normally appear as a way to return more than one value from a function.
 For example, if I wanted to write a function that returned both the first and second letter from a word, I could write it such that it returns both!